vicakazu/test/docs/index.md

 ```

-Running ETokenD with no command line args should start the server, using EXMPL asset contract of eToken's test environment at [0x3fce483a0236ba36869e4e82151006045e7d3331](https://github.com/Ambisafe/etoken-docs/wiki/Integration-Instance).
+Running ETokenD with no command line args should start the server, using EXMPL asset contract of eToken's test environment at [0x3fce483a0236ba36869e4e82151006045e7d3331](https://github.com/cryptocarbon/cryptocarbon/wiki/eToken-API).
 To do much of anything useful, you will also need to tell ETokenD which private key to use, and make sure corresponding address is registered in the eToken ICAP registry.

 ```
 $ ./bin/etokend
 Private key is not specified or invalid.
-Will use AMBI address as receive for demo purposes.
+Will use CC address as receive for demo purposes.
 You will not be able to do sends!
 Current block: 1882819
 eToken contract address 0x3fce483a0236ba36869e4e82151006045e7d3331 RegistryICAP contract address 0x98a715181466035e10ea4b7da5635a356b1d1c4d